Weill changes mind, calls for big banks to break up

 Looser regulations in the 1980s and 1990s chipped away at Glass-Steagall.
 But when Weill’s Travelers Group, which included an insurer and the Salomon Brothers investment bank, took over Citicorp in 1998, it needed a special temporary regulatory exemption to operate those businesses together.

 Weill lobbied heavily for key provisions of Glass-Steagall to be repealed, a change he won in 1999.
-Since then, the biggest U.S. banks have grown even bigger compared to the overall economy, a trend only accelerated by the financial crisis.

-Bigger is not necessarily better, though.
-For the past two years, Duke University law professor Lawrence Baxter has researched the value of big banks.

-In a forthcoming journal article, he concludes that large banks have not proven to be more efficient, especially in light of the government subsidies they receive.
-But he did note that they have some advantages such as the ability to serve large global customers.

-“Our own study indicates no clear advantages for universal banks at this stage,” Baxter wrote.
+Since then, the U.S. banking system has become considerably more concentrated.

 Other major former bank executives have also called for banks to be split up.
-Phil Purcell, the former chairman and chief executive officer of Morgan Stanley, wrote in an opinion piece in the Wall Street Journal last month that shareholders would benefit.
+Phil Purcell, the former chairman and chief executive officer of Morgan Stanley, wrote in an opinion piece in the Wall Street Journal last month that shareholders would benefit from such moves.

 Breaking up the biggest banks could double or triple the value of the companies, Purcell wrote.
-Purcell long argued for “financial supermarkets” starting with his work at McKinsey in the 1970s, before he changed his mind.
+Purcell long advocated for “financial supermarkets” starting with his work at McKinsey in the 1970s.

 John Reed, the former chief executive of Citicorp who worked with Weill on the 1997 merger with Travelers, said in March that he regrets his role and is astounded at the way banks continue to fight regulations to rein in risky activities.